-The class website can be found at http://courses.cs.vt.edu/~cs3114.
-The class website is the source for all official announcements related to due dates, tests, etc. There is a class Piazza forum for announcements and discussion, whose link is posted at the class website.
+The class website can be reached through http://courses.cs.vt.edu/~cs3114.
+The class website is the source for all official announcements related to due dates, tests, etc. The class Piazza forum will contain announcements and discussion.
 This forum will be the source for all official announcements related to changes to, and interpretation of, the project requirements and similar course management issues.
 We might remember to announce a test, assignment, or change to spec or due date in class, but there is no guarantee or promise that we will.
 The class website and forum are the only official, reliable sources for announcements, changes, etc for this course.
-If something an instructor or GTA says in class or in one-on-one conversation conflicts with information posted at the forum or class website, then the website and forum take precedence.
+If something an instructor or TA says in class or in one-on-one conversation conflicts with information posted at the forum or class website, then the website and forum take precedence.
 Verbal instructions are easily mis-interpreted, nor do they leave a paper trail.
-The excuse "my instructor/GTA said something else" will not be accepted.
+The excuse "my instructor/GA said something else" will not be accepted.
 You are expected to check the website and forum daily.